world apothecary:

 You can learn a lot about a company by looking at their mission statement and their "about me" page.
 If they care about the earth and human rights, they're gonna talk about it.

-But you can be part of the movement that helps the herbal industry see that we care about this stuff.
+But you can be part of the movement that helps the herbal industry see that we DO care about this stuff.

 Certifications to look for: